 While we discuss what actually happened, here’s the comparison between the text of the two versions.

 Code: BLACK=unchanged; Strike-through=deleted; Underlined=new text

-A The Rice County Attorney’s Office will drop its criminal case against a former City Council candidate has admitted wrongly taking public documents from City Hall, the Rice County Attorney’s Office said if he remains law abiding for 12 months, according to an agreement signed Monday.
+A The Rice County Attorney’s Office will drop its criminal case against a former City Council candidate has admitted wrongly accused of wrongfully taking public documents from City Hall, the Rice County Attorney’s Office said if he remains law abiding for 12 months, according to an agreement signed Monday.

 Prosecutors will drop a

-criminal charge of interfering with property in official custody against Victor Michael Summa, 77, if he remains law abiding for the next 12 months, said Rice is not involved in any offenses that could result in criminal charges, according to the agreement signed by Assistant County Attorney Paul Beaumaster.
+criminal charge of interfering with property in official custody against Victor Michael Summa, 77, if for 12 months he remains law abiding for the next 12 months, said Rice is not involved in any offenses that could result in criminal charges, according to the agreement signed by Assistant County Attorney Paul Beaumaster.
 In exchange Summa was required Tori Stewart and Summa’s attorney.

 In September 2008, according to a criminal complaint, Summa filed a petition with the city and returned the next morning to remove pages from what had by then become a public document.

-Despite City Clerk Deb Little’s objections, Summa left with six pages, which were altered and returned later that
+Despite City Clerk Deb Little’s objections, police alleged, Summa left with six pages, which were altered and returned later that

 Interfering with property in official custody is punishable by up to one year in jail and a $3,000 fine.